 Expecting a person who stays in a place like Hout Bay or Cape Town to commit on a monthly amount of R100 – surely this is a no-brainer.
 We are talking coffee-money, movie-money, car-guard-money here.
 We have some of the richest, most talented people in South Africa staying in our neighbourhoods.
 But, I say to myself, you don’t need to be one of them.
 A pensioner will be able to afford this.
 This just doesn’t make sense.

 We have been serving people on a daily basis in a community where 3 out of 10 employable persons are unemployed.
 This gives us approximately 6,000 in a community of 30,000+.
 Why are they unemployed?
 Well because the majority of them do not have skills or qualifications attractive enough for the job market (because of various reasons).
 Also, many of them can’t work because they are mothers or grandparents who need to care for their children or grandchildren.
 Many are elderly or not healthy enough to do any work.
 Also, many of them are foreigners struggling to find job opportunities in a new land.
 The list goes on and on.

 So what then could be the REAL reasons for such a poor response for ‘Helping Hands Partners’?

-Well, looking at what God’s Word says, it is no other than a response from people that are not aware of their Biblical responsibility towards the poor and they don't see the crucial role they can play in a poor person's life.
+Well, looking at what God’s Word says, it is no other than a response from people that are not aware of their Biblical responsibility towards the poor and they don't see the crucial role they need to play in a poor person's life.
 Also, I think people are not only in a way disobedient but also, let's be honest, there seems to be an element of indifference – they just don't care enough to be willing to commit to it long-term.
 This is just asking too much.
 Maybe not enough in it for them or because there is 'nothing' in it for them.
 The following passages give us a good idea of God’s view on this: